Next: How to change how the CMS is created, Previous: Certificate related options, Up: Option Summary [Contents][Index]

 --with-key-data

-Displays extra information with the --list-keys commands.
-Especially a line tagged grp is printed which tells you the keygrip of a key.
-This string is for example used as the file name of the secret key.
-Implies --with-colons.
+key.
+This string is for example used as the file name of the

 --with-validation

-When doing a key listing, do a full validation check for each key and print the result.
+¶When doing a key listing, do a full validation check for each key and print the result.
 This is usually a slow operation because it requires a CRL lookup and other operations.

 When used along with --import, a validation of the certificate to import is done and only imported if it succeeds the test.
 Note that this does not affect an already available certificate in the DB.
 This option is therefore useful to simply verify a certificate.